riazufila/be-tray/README.md

 3. Add icons in `icons/` and edit `be-tray.conf` accordingly.

 4. Execute be-tray.
-Then, if the services stated in `be-tray.conf` is active, the icons should display.
+Then, according to the services stated in `be-tray.conf`, the icons should display accordingly.